revbayes/revbayes.github.io/tutorials/tefbd/index.md

 fossil stratigraphic range data (section {% ref Intro-TipSampling %}
 ).
-In addition, all likelihood components are conditioned on a tree topology with divergence ti.e. which is modeled according to a separate prior component ({% ref Intro-FBD %}).
+In addition, all likelihood components are conditioned on a tree topology with divergence times which is modeled according to a separate prior component ({% ref Intro-FBD %}).